Linaro/website/_posts/current/news/2019-01-03-linaro-announces-appointment-of-new-ceo-li-gong.md

 layout: post
 date: 2019-01-03 09:00:00+00:00
 description: >-
   Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, announced today that the company has appointed Li Gong as its new CEO.
-categories: News
+categories:
+  - news
 tags:
   - Linaro
   - Arm